hydro-giub/hydroBE/README.md

 # hydroBE
-R-Package with miscellaneous functions for hydrologists workaday life.
+R-Package with miscellaneous functions of the Group of Hydrology Bern.

 To install the package, you can use the help of devtools: